-Session I: Summer Intersession: Students will be enrolled in two university courses: English 101 (5 credits) and Freshman Seminar (non-credit).
-Designed to help students determine what is expected of college-level students, the courses will focus heavily on learning to read and write critically.
-Students learn to critique their own writing to make it competent and forceful while instuctors function as learning coaches.
+Session I: Summer Intersession: Students enroll in two university courses: English 101 (5 credits) and Freshman Seminar (non-credit).
+Designed to help new freshmen determine what is expected of college-level students, the courses will focus heavily on learning to read and write critically.
+Students learn to critique their own writing to make it competent and forceful while instructors function as learning coaches.
 Classes are interactive and discussion oriented.
-Off-campus trips, computer projects, tutoring sessions, and time for study are included.
+Each student develops a work plan for fall quarter based on particular strengths and learning style.
+Off-campus trips, computer projects, tutoring sessions, and time for study are also included in Session I. Students must live on campus during this session.